RobotWebTools/rclnodejs/tools/jsdoc/README.md

 ### Testing

-- Run the workflow manually with `dry_run` enabled to verify the build succeeds without deploying.
+- Run the workflow manually with `dry_run` enabled first to verify the build succeeds without deploying.
-- Push a `docs-test` tag to trigger a full build + deploy, then clean up:
+- Only push a `docs-test` tag when it is acceptable to update the published GitHub Pages site: `docs-*` tags perform a real production deploy.
+  Afterward, clean up the tag with:
   `git tag -d docs-test && git push origin :refs/tags/docs-test`.

 ## Manual Landing Page Rebuild